Our program has always been regarded as a place where friendly and collegial relationships flourish between faculty and house staff.

 Associate Residency Program Director: Manika Suryadevara, MD

 Dr. Suryadevara attended medical school and completed her pediatric residency, chief residency, and infectious disease fellowship here at SUNY Upstate Medical University.
 She has been a pediatric infectious disease attending here on faculty since 2012, spending the first few years of her career also providing care as a pediatric hospitalist.
 Her academic work includes the design, development, and implementation of an immunization advocacy program with a focus on improving provider vaccine confidence, communications strategies, and delivery practices, with an ultimate goal of protecting the community from vaccine-preventable diseases..

 Residency Program Administrator: Patty Mondore, MA

 Ms. Mondore is from the Upstate, New York.
 She received her BA from Houghton College and her Masters from Syracuse University in Music Education.
 She taught music (K-12) in a public school for a few years after graduating.
-In her spare time she is also a prolific writer (nine books currently in print, and a contributing writer for the Thousand Islands Sun newspaper), and a singer/song writer/keyboard player with several music CD's and music videos of her own inspirational songs.
+In her spare time she is also a prolific writer (nine books currently in print, and a columnist for the Thousand Islands Sun newspaper), and a singer/song writer/keyboard player with several music CD's and music videos of her own inspirational songs.
 She also loves to explore the amazing natural beauty of CNY either by hiking or from her kayak.
 She has been the Pediatric Residency Administrator here at Upstate since 1990 and is the creator of Patty's Pediatric Page.
 Patty also uses her writing abilities to edit the Pediatric Crier, the departmental newsletter.